 My current work in art is an ongoing extended series called: ‘Aenigmate’ : Ikonic Mixed-Media Constructions.
 Emerging alongside of this is a related branch of forthcoming work called: ‘tree of Souls’ : Drawings and Ikonic Constructions, which I began to release in late 2011.
 Thus far, I have completed a Suite of 70 Drawings + another group of preliminary Drawings – as well as the major Ikonic Constructions: (1) ‘The Nurture’ (2012) followed by ‘The Enclosed Garden : Field of Stars’ or [‘Hortus Conclusus : Campus Stella (2012) and ‘Enlightment’… In Autumn (2016).
 My most recent piece for the ‘Aenigmate’ series is: ‘Lament of the Black Sun’ or [‘Lamento Sol Niger’] (2015).
 The difference between the two series is that the older ‘Series A’ are more wide open in terms of content; more maximal in terms of information and surface.
 On the other hand: ‘Series ToS’ is centered mainly on the ‘Tree of Life’ motif; is more stripped down, reductionist and minimal in terms of information and surface.

-The series title, ‘Aenigmate’ means: At the present time, being earthbound and limited in finitude – to see and ascertain only the dimmest of shadows of what truly ‘is’ and ‘is to come’; like looking through a dark glass.
-I seek to convey something of the ‘mysterium tremendum’ – or a visual approximation of the experience of awe, divine mystery and terrible beauty.”
+The series title, ‘Aenigmate’ means: At this present time, being earthbound and limited in finitude – to be able to see and ascertain only the dimmest of shadows of what truly ‘is’ and ‘is to come’; like looking through a dark (distorted) glass.
+In my work, I seek to convey something of the ‘mysterium tremendum’ – or a visual approximation of the experience of awe, divine mystery and terrible beauty.